 This opens up a market for the little guys once again to rise on the virtue of their commitment to quality and freshness.
 I have no doubt that this will happen and many little companies will spring up and, once again make a difference in the quality of the coffee out there.

 The home roasting phenomenon is a mixture of a few things.
 First, people have tasted the nectar and know how good it can be.
 They cannot find the quality and freshness in the supermarket and Starbucks has pushed the little guy off the corner so you can’t run down to your local coffee shop and buy a pound of freshly roasted beans.
-The word is out and continues to reach people through articles like this one, that roasting your own coffee is as easy, fun, economical and produces a cup like you have never tasted.
+The word is out and continues to reach people through articles like this one, that roasting your own coffee is as easy, fun, economical, and produces a cup as you have never tasted.
 Home hobbies are HOT.
 Saving money is HOT, and increasingly important.
 Freshly roasted coffee is becoming extinct.
 People demand good coffee.
 There are a number of small home roasting machines available but your oven will work just fine.
-Raw (green) coffee is readily available through a number of web sites.
+Raw (green) coffee is readily available through a number of websites.

-A leading home brew (beer) magazine recently is quoted in an article on home roasting that roasting your own coffee beans is the fastest growing hobby in the USA today.
+A leading homebrew (beer) magazine recently quoted in an article on home roasting that roasting your own coffee beans is the fastest growing hobby in the USA today.
 Nationally syndicated author Mary Hunt of cheapskate.com writes often about roasting your own coffee as a way to save money while simultaneously delivering the best cup possible.
 TIME magazine published an article on the home roasting phenomenon in Feb, 2005.
 Slowly but surely, people are catching on.

 I have tried to promote home roasting for 25 years.
-It has just now taken off to proportions I could not foresee just a couple years ago.
+It has just now taken off to proportions I could not foresee just a couple of years ago.
 The number of home roasters is still too small to put on paper, maybe 1/100th of 1 percent of coffee drinkers but I know it is multiplying rapidly and will become a household word in a short time.
 Thirty years ago when I was bringing people their first cup of great coffee the excitement was high.
 People couldn’t wait to tell their friends about this new coffee called “Gourmet Coffee”.
 Our business spiked tremendously at Christmas because everyone experiencing great coffee wanted to share it with his or her friends.
 Home roasting is just starting to go through the same phase where those who have discovered it are excited and telling and showing their friends, and the cycle continues.

 Become part of this rapidly expanding and exciting new phenomenon and start roasting your own coffee beans.
 You’ll be the envy of the coffee crown in your area.